Michel Fokine: Ballets Russes

 In 1909, Sergei Diaghilev invited Fokine to become the resident choreographer of the first season of the Ballets Russes in Paris.
 At Ballets Russes, he collaborated with other artists to create a ballet of Nikolai Rimsky-Korsakov's Scheherazade, which premiered in 1910.
 The ballet was inspired by symphonic poems composed by Rimsky-Korsakov and the tale of the 1001 Nights.
 The sets designed by Léon Bakst matched the sexualized choreography.
 Despite the lack of historical accuracy, the ballet was successful due to its brilliant colors, exoticism, and sexual overtones.
 The 1910 production featured Nijinsky in the role of the Golden Slave.

 The Firebird (1910), with music composed by Igor Stravinsky was also created by a "committee," a process inspired by the Wagnerian notion of Gesamtkunstwerk, which is the synthesis of elements such as music, drama, spectacle, and dance to create a more cohesive artwork.
 Petrushka (1912), with music also composed by Stravinsky and set design by Alexandre Benois Petrouchka, was inspired by the Russian puppet which traditionally appeared at the Butter Week (Shrovetide) Fairs.
 In this ballet, Fokine included street dancers, peddlers, nursemaids, a performing bear, and a large ensemble of characters to complement the plot.
 The story was centered on the sinister Magician (Enrico Cecchetti) and his three puppets: Petrouchka (Nijinsky), the Ballerina (Tamara Karsavina) and the savage Moor (Alexander Orlov).
 Fokine's ballet Le Spectre de la Rose (1911) showcased Nijinsky as the spirit of the rose given to a young girl.
 Nijinsky's exit featured a grand jeté out of the young girl's bedroom window, timed so the audience would last see him suspended in mid-air.
 In 1912, Fokine created an adaptation of Daphnis et Chloé.

 He left Ballets Russes in 1912.
-In 1914, Diaghilev convinced Fokine to return to Ballets Russes, where he then created the ballets Midas, The Legend of Joseph, and Le Coq d'Or.
+In 1914, Diaghilev convinced Fokine to return to Ballets Russes, where he then created the ballets Midas, Josephslegende, and Le Coq d'Or.
 The Paris premiere of The Golden Cockerel by Ballets Russes in 1914 was an opéra-ballet, guided by Fokine with set design by Natalia Goncharova.